2029 Horticulture - Judging Process

 • Demonstrate that sustainable financial models are in place.

-• Clearly show what environmental plan is in place, incorporating tikanga Māori concepts and indicators where appropriate, and its relationship to schemes such as NZ GAP EMS or similar.
+• Clearly show what environmental plan is in place, incorporating tikanga Māori concepts and indicators where appropriate, and the plan's relationship to other schemes such as NZ GAP EMS or similar.

-• Describe practices in place to restore or preserve te taiao, including contributions to the wider region as part of kaitiakitanga.
+• Describe what practices are in place either to restore or preserve te taiao.
+Outline any other contributions made by the business to the wider region to restore te taiao as part of kaitiakitanga.

-• Demonstrate that best practices meet or exceed comparable horticultural sector standards, with examples and active measurement.
+• Demonstrate that best practices meet or exceed those for comparable horticultural properties in the same sector, and give examples and show active measurement.

-• Demonstrate commitment to relevant industry Codes of Practice (soil, water, atmosphere, agrichemicals, GHG reduction, wellbeing of people and te taiao).
+• Demonstrate commitment to relevant industry Codes of Practice, including active care for soil, water, atmosphere, responsible agrichemical use, reduction of GHGs and care for the health and wellbeing of people and te taiao.

-• Show commitment to and leadership of relevant sector best practice (e.g. apple futures, kiwigreen, waste elimination).
+• Demonstrate the organisation's commitment to and leadership of relevant sector best practice, e.g. apple futures, kiwigreen or equivalent, waste elimination.

-• Demonstrate that the produce grown meets or exceeds market specifications and customer expectations (e.g. 70% TAG 1), document success and quality rates from harvest.
+• Demonstrate that the produce grown meets or exceeds market specifications and customer expectations (e.g. 70% of produce is TAG 1), document success and quality rates from harvest.

-• Outline growing systems and product standards/processes in place to support achievement of these standards, including product traceability.
+• Outline the growing systems and product standards and processes that are in place to support achievement of these standards.
+Provide evidence of product traceability processes.

 • Show that consumer demands are monitored and understood, and that the produce grown delivers to these standards.

-• Provide evidence that people and employment policies and practices support employees and the community, including contributions and benefits.
+• Provide evidence that people and employment policies and practices support employees and the community.
+Outline what contributions and additional benefits are given back to employees.

-• Outline employment contract conditions and provide evidence of regular reviews, performance feedback, training pathways and manaakitanga.
+• Outline conditions in employment contracts and provide evidence of regular reviews and performance feedback, training pathways and manaakitanga.

-• Demonstrate ‘Employer of Choice’ approaches going above and beyond to attract and retain staff.
+• Demonstrate 'Employer of Choice' approaches going above and beyond other employers to attract and retain staff.

-• If relevant, show how the organisation supports RSE staff and integrates them into the organisation.
+• If relevant, demonstrate how the organisation goes above and beyond to support RSE staff and integrate them into the organisation.

 • Show what innovation approaches are in place for the organisation.

-• Describe how mātauranga Māori is applied to create innovations alongside other knowledge systems.
+• Describe how mātauranga Māori is being applied to create innovations in the business alongside other knowledge systems where relevant.

-• Describe how innovation is important to strategy and the current/future success of the business.
+• Describe how important innovation is to strategy and the current and future success of the business.

-• Outline collaborative partnerships being developed for innovation.
+• Outline what collaborative partnerships are being developed for innovation.

-Feedback will be given by judges to entrants on the strengths and weaknesses of the horticultural business based on the information provided and their assessments on the days of judging.
+Feedback will be given by judges to entrants on the strengths and recommendations for the horticultural business based on the information provided and their assessments on the judging day.